laminas/laminas-modulemanager/docs/book/module-manager.md

 > ### Enable the Dependency Autoloader
 >
-> If the option load dependencies is activated, the DependencyChecker will try to reload a missing
+> If the option load dependencies is activated, the ModuleDependencyCheckerListener will try to reload a missing
 > dependency.
 So no `Laminas\ModuleManager\Exception\MissingDependencyModuleException` is thrown!
 >
 > - Since 2.12.0